‘Fairy Tail’ Manga Chapter 520: Natsu E.N.D And Erza’s Decisive Fight [Spoilers]

 Fortunately, not only was Erza’s near certain demise averted, Wendy extended the Dragon Slayer Magic within her and bestowed the same to Erza’s blade, enabling the latter to wound Eileen.
 However, the biggest surprise was Eileen’s suicide.
 Having healed her heart, Eileen chose to end her own life because she couldn’t bring herself to kill her own daughter.

-Fortunately, the current chapter, numbered 520 and titled Dragon or Demon finally shone the light on Natsu Dragneel.
+Fortunately, the current chapter numbered 520 and titled Dragon or Demon finally shone the light on Natsu Dragneel.
 The protagonist of Fairy Tail had been neglected for quite a few episodes.
 Mangaka Hiro Mashima had revealed that Natsu is dying, but hadn’t offered much information, apart from the fact that the “Dragon Seed” and the “Demon Seed” within Natsu were trying to combine, which would eventually lead to Natsu’s demise.
-Meanwhile several characters from Fairy Tail paid Natsu a visit in his heart, and interacted with him, while poor Natsu lay dying in Lucy and Happy’s arms.
+Meanwhile, several characters from Fairy Tail paid Natsu a visit in his heart, and interacted with him, while poor Natsu lay dying in Lucy and Happy’s arms.

 Fairy Tail | Chapter 519 “Show me your smile” (pt.
 2/2)#manga #spoilers #FairyTail #FT